 Submission & Publication Process

-- Once topics/abstracts have been approved, articles may be sent as e-mail attachments (MS Word preferred).
+- Once topics/abstracts have been approved, articles may be sent as e-mail attachments in MS Word format to the editor.

 - Questions about content, length, illustrations, or other issues should be discussed with the editor prior to submission.

 - Editors use a double-blind peer review process to review all articles.
-Two readers are assigned to each article, and recommendations from the reviewers and the editor are returned to the author.
-Authors then have one month to make revisions based on the comments before the final copy is due.
+Two readers are assigned to each article, and recommendations from the reviewers and the editor are returned to the author, along with a publication decision.
+If accepted, authors then have one month to make revisions based on the comments before the final copy is due.

 - Authors have the opportunity to review any edits to the text before publication.
 Each author also receives a copy of the first page proof of the article to proofread.

 - Authors are asked to sign and submit a publication agreement form which grants copyright to ARLIS/NA, including the Society's right to reproduce and disseminate the work mechanically or digitally for purposes in support of its educational and professional mission.
 However, authors may reprint or republish their own works without permission from ARLIS/NA provided the Society is credited.
-Additional information may be found in ARLIS/NA Policy R-12.
+Additional information may be found on the University of Chicago Press website.

 - Authors receive one complimentary copy of the journal issue which contains their submissions within a month of publication.